fly-lang/fly/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl09.rst

 locations more difficult.
 In LLVM IR we keep the original source location for each IR level instruction on the instruction.
-Optimization passes should keep the source locations for newly created instructions, but merged instructions only get to keep a single location - this can cause jumping around when stepping through optimized programs.
+Optimization passes should keep the source locations for newly created instructions, but merged instructions only getValue to keep a single location - this can cause jumping around when stepping through optimized programs.
 Secondly, optimization can move variables in ways that are either optimized out, shared in memory with other variables, or difficult to track.
 For the purposes of this